 As recommended by the DOJ consultants during the 18th review period, DBHDS undertook a review of billing claims for these services to better understand the number of hours that were utilized (billed) in comparison to the number of hours that were authorized.
 As providers have one year from the date of services being rendered to submit billing claims, this lookback review encompassed the time period of FY21 Q1 and Q2.
-This summary of findings has been developed as a review of associated data that includes a comparison of approved authorizations for Personal Assistance (S5126), Respite (S5150), and In-Home Supports (H2014-UA) to the submitted and paid billing claims for the same timeframes.
-The review is also in reference to the next level review process to invest in a continuous quality improvement model.
-The specific focus of this "look back' review is to address the expectations of the aforementioned compliance indicators in this section (7.21-7.23).
+A retroactive review of the in-home, personal assistance, and respite hours for the data that was previously presented is currently underway.
+The previous data on utilization may have had errors due to a misunderstanding of the data source related to the duration of approval hours as well as the initial data not being filtered by unique identifiers.
+To address the recommendation, these data are receiving higher level review by the crisis data analyst.
+FY 22 data has been requested and updated findings will be used to determine what action steps are needed to address the utilization of in-home support services.
+(7.21-7.23).